International Benchmarking Coalition

 The private sector has a key role in driving change, particularly the food industry and those who invest in it.
 Supermarkets, caterers and restaurant chains can influence the required shifts in consumption and production, as both gatekeepers to our diets and the funnel through which most commercially produced food is channelled.
 Investors in these businesses can also provide crucial impetus by both setting expectations on business performance and by making the decision on where their funds are invested.

 Despite this, we still lack a consensus on what metrics the food industry should be using and how we can track industry progress towards healthy, just and sustainable food systems.
 This makes it hard for Governments, civil society and investors to engage with the food industry and hold them accountable.
-The World Benchmarking Alliance (WBA) and The Food Foundation are developing a methodology and toolkit that can be applied at a national and global scale so that other organisations and Governments can assess the food industry in their countries in an aligned way, without having to reinvent the wheel.
+The World Benchmarking Alliance (WBA) and The Food Foundation has developed a toolkit that can be applied at a national and global scale so that other organisations and Governments can assess the food industry in their countries in an aligned way, without having to reinvent the wheel.

 Get in touch